“Hypnotherapy has the HIGHEST SUCCESS RATE of ANY form of therapy for smokers wishing to quit” – New Scientist – 1992

 What is hypnosis?

-Hypnosis is a natural and normal state of the mind in which the body experiences a state of deep physical relaxation while the mind remains clear, alert and focused.
+Hypnosis is a natural and normal state of the mind where the body experiences a state of deep physical relaxation while the mind remains clear, alert and focused.
 In this altered state of awareness, the subconscious mind becomes open and suggestible.
 A person naturally enters this state many times during a normal day – just most of us are not aware that it is happening.
 How many times have you been thinking about something while driving your car and suddenly realized that your exit was 3 kilometres back?
 Most of us go to the movies and get so

 caught up in the drama of the story we forget that we are only watching a movie.
 Most of us daydream from time to time.
 All of these are examples of a natural state of hypnosis called “environmental hypnosis.”